ryanschuhler/www-workspace/docker/README.markdown

 * Intall [Docker](https://docs.docker.com/engine/installation/)
 	* Increase memory in docker (in app preferences)
 * Make sure that [gradle](https://gradle.org/install/) is installed and your `PATH` environment variable is updated
-* From the `docker/local` folder you can run `gradle build`
+* From the `docker` folder you can run `gradle buildImages`
-  * This should take around 10 minutes the first time you run it.
+  * This should take around 5 minutes the first time you run it.
 After that it caches many of the files so subsequent builds should be faster depending on what you have changed.
 * Run `gradle up`
 * Go to [localhost](http://localhost) in your browser
 * To shut down your containers you can run `gradle down`